GitHub-Insight-ANZ-Lab/aiapp1day/docs/01-Part-1-Interact-With-OpenAI-Models/0-Getting-Started.md

 ---
-title: Getting started
+title: Getting Started
 slug: /lab1-setup
 ---

-:::info WORKSHOP PRE-REQUISITES
+:::info LAB PRE-REQUISITES

-- **Use your own laptop**.
-- **Launch a modern browser**.
-(Use edge or chrome for the best experience)
+- Access to the **AI Proxy Playground** (Use edge or chrome for the best experience)
+- Azure OpenAI API Key
+- VS Code

 :::

-For this workshop you are using a custom playground build on-top of the Azure OpenAI Service.
+For this lab you are using a custom playground build on-top of the Azure OpenAI Service.
 In this playground you will have the opportunity to play with the prompts and learn how to interact with OpenAI Models.

 ## Authenticate